UtrechtUniversity/programming-cafe/site/presentations/2024-06-06_managing-environments/exercises/README.md

 Now you can see a folder called renv in you project that contains all the installed packages

 ## [Conda](https://www.anaconda.com/download) (beginner)
+Aside from the language-specific environments, a very popular solution in data-science is [Conda](https://www.anaconda.com/download).
+In this part, we will use a [Jupyter Notebook](https://docs.anaconda.com/free/navigator/tutorials/r-lang/) for data processing in R.

 ## [Docker](https://docs.docker.com/get-started/) and [chroot](https://www.howtogeek.com/441534/how-to-use-the-chroot-command-on-linux/) (advanced)
+For more complex dependencies across mutliple languages and compatibility accross OS, [Docker](https://docs.docker.com/get-started/) is the most used solution.
+Other solutions offer the same advantages like [Podman](https://podman.io/).
+For this part, we will follow the tutorial of [Docker](https://docs.docker.com/get-started/) and try to understand what is happening when using Docker.

+As a light-weight alternative to containers when needing to run unknown code on a Linux machine, [chroot](https://www.howtogeek.com/441534/how-to-use-the-chroot-command-on-linux/) is a good choice.
+For example, chroot is used to securely run students code handed out for programming assignments in an automatic way on our instance of [DOMjudge](https://domjudge.uu.nl/).